IELTS Speaking Sample 42

 Q. What kind of places do you like to visit?

-A. Uhh… I like to visit the countrysides mostly.
-Besides, I also prefer to travel in places which are filled with natural elements.
-Significant historic places and museums are also on my travel list.
+A. Umm… I mostly like to visit countrysides because they are breathtakingly beautiful and serene.
+I also prefer to travel to places which have large lakes, sandy seabeaches, mountains and vast open fields.
+Significant historic places and museums are also on my favourite list.

 [The topic for your talk will be written on a card which the examiner will hand you.
 Read it carefully and then make some brief notes.]